 Read the fascinating account of his trip in EyeOnAfrica.

 Tailor-made itinerary ideas in Africa

 This trip is perfect for those looking to take in some of Southern Africa’s key highlights in a short amount of time.
-Visit the beautiful city of Cape Town, before enjoying the best of Botswana’s incredible game viewing and scenery.
-End your trip with some time relaxing at the Victoria Falls.
+Visit the beautiful city of Cape Town before enjoying Botswana’s incredible game viewing and scenery.
+End your trip with some time relaxing at Victoria Falls.